notification-icon

 International Christmas in Kathmandu, Nepal

-The Christmas season in Kathmandu is a very fun and exciting time of the year.
+The Christmas season in Kathmandu is an enjoyable and exciting time.
 As Kathmandu is the capital city of Nepal, there are many big malls and shops in Kathmandu.
 You can celebrate your best Christmas in Kathmandu.
-Thamel is the best place where you can spend your Christmas.
+Thamel is the best place to spend your Christmas.
 All the shops in Thamel are decorated with lights.
-You can see the Christmas trees decorated with lights and glitters in every shop.
+You can see Christmas trees decorated with lights and glitter in every shop.
 There is also an artificial snowman all around the road in Thamel.

-People in the church tell a lot of Christmas-related stories.
+People in the church tell many Christmas-related stories.
 Santa Claus will be giving presents to all the children in the church.
-There are different concerts and programs held in any part of the country on the occasion of Christmas.
-Although we Nepali people follow the Hindu and celebrate Hindu New Year we also celebrate English New Year with the same enthusiasm.
-People go to clubs and parties for celebrating New Year and Christmas.
-Kathmandu is the main point where normally tourists tend to spend their Christmas and New Year.
+Different concerts and programs are held in other parts of the country on Christmas.
+Although Nepali people follow Hinduism and celebrate the Hindu New Year, we also celebrate the English New Year with the same enthusiasm.

 Things to do during Christmas in Nepal

-Even though Christmas is not a Nepalese event in the traditional sense, we nonetheless celebrate it to show our respect for religion.
+Even though Christmas is not a traditional Nepalese event, we celebrate it to show our respect for religion.
 Additionally, 1.41% of the population in Nepal is Christian.
-The Nepali government observes a national holiday on this auspicious day in consideration.
+The Nepali government considers this auspicious day a national holiday.

-Compared to the west, it is not as joyful and widely celebrated.
-Nevertheless, seeing the type of celebrations that take place here around Christmas in Nepal is quite heartwarming and overwhelming given the prominence of other religions in the nation.
-Similarly, you might spend your Christmas in Nepal as you choose, from completing adventurous hikes to relaxing around busy cities.
+Compared to WWI, Christmas is not as joyful and widely celebrated.
+Nevertheless, seeing the celebrations around Christmas in Nepal is heartwarming and overwhelming, given the prominence of other religions in the nation.
+Similarly, you might spend Christmas in Nepal, from completing adventurous hikes to relaxing around busy cities.

-Although there are fewer Christmas celebrations in Nepal than in other nations with a Christian majority, there are still plenty of other things to do there.
+Although there are fewer Christmas celebrations in Nepal than in other nations with a Christian majority, there are still plenty of different things to do there.

 Here are some suggestions for things to do in Nepal should you travel there during the holiday season: